OctopusDeploy/docs/docs/projects/variables/index.md

 When applying permissions on variables via scopes, the only options that are checked against permissions are Environments, Targets and Tenants.

+## Variable Recommendations

+### Group variables into Variable Sets

+Variables sometimes naturally fit into groups, and often you'll find multiple applications will use these groups.
+Octopus has [Variable Sets](/docs/variables/library-variable-sets.md); allowing you to group variables into a reusable set so that they can be used by other projects.

+### Namespace variables

+We recommend namespacing your variables to make identifying their use clearer.
+Examples of how this can work are:

+* A project-level variable that holds the value for a SQL Server user's password could be `Project.SQL.Password`.
+Then you can have `Project.SQL.Username`.
+This adds clarity to the variable's value and has the added advantage that the variables will show next to each other in the list of variables.
+* If you are using [Variable Sets](/docs/variables/library-variable-sets.md), use the set name as the first part of the variable name.
+A variable that holds an RSS feed URL in the set **Global** can be named `Global.RSSFeed.Url`.

+### Keep variable numbers low

+If you have many configuration settings for your application and are using a variable for each value, it's possible that Octopus may not be the best place for those values.
+Consider:

+- Are most settings relatively static?
+- Are the settings safe to be stored in clear text as they don't hold a sensitive value?

+If the answer to either of those questions is yes, it might be worth considering an external store for your variables; a source control repository, a configuration management system, or a database.

 ## Learn more

 - [Variable blog posts](https://octopus.com/blog/tag/variables)